HarryJamesGreenblatt/A-Riff-In-React/docs/04-local-development.md

 1. Check your Docker Compose logs for connection errors
 2. Verify that the SQL Server container is running
 3. Ensure your database credentials are correct in the `.env` file
+4. Run the `api/schema.sql` script to initialize tables

 ## Additional Resources